dschultz0/pysfn/README.md

 ```

 # More to do!
-Right now I'm collecting feedback before I go too much further with this.
-There are a number of things to
-add before I'd say this is even alpha, including:
+After a bunch of experiments and refactoring, I think I've been able to prove the utility of this approach,
+at least for the range of projects I typically use SFN for.
+It's still undocumented and has a lot of
+rough edges, but overall I've been thrilled at how easy it has been to iterate on new and existing SFNs
+using this approach.
+It significantly reduces the cognitive load I felt when working with the stages language
+and makes it much easier to build stable and well-managed data flows.

+That said, feedback and PRs are welcome.
+Over the next few months I'll hopefully be able to address the
+following:
+1. Better support for `list`, `dict`, and `attribute` access
+2. List comprehensions
+3. Support for dataclasses
+4. Real documentation
-* Take full advantage of Python type hints
+5. Take full advantage of Python type hints
-* Support functions with kwonly or posonly args
+6. Support functions with kwonly or posonly args
-* Add support for Map and Parallel
+7. Add support for Parallel
-* Support the full range of likely conditions
+8. Support the full range of likely conditions
-* Tree shaking to better handle if/elif/elif/else, as well as assigning multiple variables
+9. Tree shaking to better handle if/elif/elif/else, as well as assigning multiple variables
-* Support some common states such as calling another SFN or performing DynamoDB writes
+10. Support some common integrations such as reading from S3 or performing DynamoDB writes